 Business Name Search

-For those seeking a basic wisconsin business name search, simply type in the exact or partial name.
+For those seeking a basic Wisconsin business name search, simply type in the exact phrase search or partial search name.
 The system will pull any matching results, displaying details on formation date and status.
 If multiple records come up, be sure to compare addresses or ID numbers to identify the correct listing.

 Entity ID Search